dln5057/Instagram_Instafeed/README.md

 # Instagram_Instafeed How it works

-### How to get Instagram images on to website using instafeed.
+### How to get Instagram images on to website using instafeed.js

 ## Step 1: Register A New Client